saber3371/Desktop-Awoo/README.md

 Please submit feedbacks such as feature request and bug on [Discord](https://discord.gg/ZyHAgWQ) (ZyHAgWQ)

 ## Todo
-- Can move awoo around draging hand (with y-axis)
 - Eye Click, make it better
-- Outfits, Motto

 - Actually fixing issues that has been there since forever

 ## Long Term milestones